Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 Quigley says that as well.

-And so he was instrumental, as you said, Brent Wood system.
+And so he was instrumental, as you said, Brenton Woods system.

-Um, and that was intentional to create a global dollar-based system, but a not a dollar-based system based on anything like a hard asset.
+And that was intentional to create a global dollar-based system, but not a dollar-based system based on anything like a hard asset.

 So you're absolutely right to go back to FDR too, because if you read Quigley's chapter on FDR is amazing.

-It's one of the overlooked chapters because he talks about in that chapter that FDR was really just putting the whole country for the public works projects into debt to the banking league.
+It's one of the overlooked chapters because he talks about in that chapter that FDR was really just putting the whole country for the public works projects into debt to the banking elite.

 And all that did was kick the can down the road and then make the next generation in debt.

-It was uh kick the can down the road, which is what we still do, right?
+It was a kick the can down the road, which is what we still do, right?

-The whole Federal Reserve system, all the quantitative easing, all of these boom busts, basically the boom bust cycle is a rigged game, is the point.
+The whole Federal Reserve system, all the quantitative easing, all of these boom busts.

 That's the whole point.